cubefs/cubefs/ROADMAP.md

 - User management, sharing, high-level APIs, FUSE on Android, et al. Not only in datacenters, but also for web and mobile devices.

+## AI Search

+- keyword and semantic search on file names and file content
+- ChatCube